binhtd93/git_trial/README.md

    - What genres have been doing well in terms of popularity over the last 5 years?
    - What genres have been doing well in terms of ratings over the last 5 years?
    - Any correlation between runtime and ratings of movies ?

+3. Which directors have consistently delivered value in the streaming era?

 ## Data